facebook/fbthrift/README.md

 It will automatically pull down folly and build it, and then configure and build thrift.

- - Ubuntu 12.10 64-bit requires the following packages:
+ - Ubuntu 14.04 64-bit requires the following packages:

+    - make
     - autoconf
     - libtool
     - g++